MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-organizations.md

 1. Click on the App Center user menu in the upper-right corner of any page
 2. Select **Account Settings**
 3. Select **Organizations**
-4. Click the **Leave** button by the orgnaization you would like to leave
+4. Click the **Leave** button by the organization you would like to leave

 > [!NOTE]
 > If you are the sole 'Admin' of an organization, you cannot leave the organization.
 You can either promote another collaborator to 'Admin' or delete the entire organization.

 ## Deleting an organization

-1. On the left side havigation, select the organization
+1. On the left side navigation, select the organization
 2. Select **Manage**
 3. On the upper right hand side, click the **Delete Organization** button